GoogleCloudPlatform/spanner-migration-tool/README.md

 capabilities of HarbourBridge.

-HarbourBridge is designed to simplify Spanner evaluation and migration, and in particular for migrating moderate-size PostgreSQL/MySQL datasets to Spanner (up to about 100GB).
+HarbourBridge is designed to simplify Spanner evaluation and migration, and in particular for migrating moderate-size PostgreSQL/MySQL/DynamoDB datasets to Spanner (up to about 100GB).
 Many features of PostgreSQL/MySQL, especially those that don't map directly to Spanner features, are ignored, e.g. stored functions and procedures, and sequences.
 Types such as integers, floats, char/text, bools, timestamps, and (some) array types, map fairly directly to Spanner, but many other types do not and instead are mapped to Spanner's `STRING(MAX)`.
+DynamoDB is a NoSQL database hence, there is no clear mapping between DynamoDB and Spanner.
+The schema is inferred based on a certain amount of sampled data.

 View HarbourBridge as a way to get up and running fast, so you can focus on critical things like tuning performance and getting the most out of